Integer overflow

 Integer overflow can be demonstrated through an odometer overflowing, a mechanical version of the phenomenon.
 All digits are set to the maximum 9 and the next increment of the white digit causes a cascade of carry-over additions setting all digits to 0, but there is no higher digit (1,000,000s digit) to change to a 1, so the counter resets to zero.
 This is wrapping in contrast to saturating.

-In computer programming, an integer overflow occurs when an arithmetic operation on integers attempts to create a numeric value that is outside of the range that can be represented with a given number of digits – either higher than the maximum or lower than the minimum representable value.
+In computer programming, an integer overflow occurs when an arithmetic operation on integers attempts to create a numeric value that is outside of the range that can be represented in the space allocated for the result – either higher than the maximum or lower than the minimum representable value.

-Integer overflow specifies an overflow of the data type integer.
-An overflow (of any type) occurs when a computer program or system tries to store more data in a fixed-size location than it can handle, resulting in data loss or corruption.
-The most common implementation of integers in modern computers are two's complement.
-In two's complement the most significant bit represents the sign (positive or negative), and the remaining least significant bits represent the number.
-Unfortunately, for most architectures the ALU doesn't know the binary representation is signed.
-Arithmetic operations can result in a value of bits exceeding the fixed-size of bits representing the number, this causes the sign bit to be changed, an integer overflow.
-The most infamous examples are: 2,147,483,647 + 1 = -2,147,483,648 and -2,147,483,648 - 1 = 2,147,483,647.
+Most integer arithmetic in modern computation uses binary representation of integers, though decimal representation also exists.
+This article will focus on binary representation, though similar considerations hold in the other case.

+An integer represented as a bit-pattern in a computer can be interpreted as either an unsigned integer (whose value can be from 0 up to some maximum) or a signed integer (whose value can be positive or negative).
+Most commonly, signed integers are represented in two's complement format, where the high-order bit is interpreted as the sign (0 for +, 1 for −).

+For example, in a 32-bit word, an unsigned integer has a value from 0 to 2^{32} − 1 = 4,294,967,295, while a signed integer has a value from −2^{31} = −2,147,483,648 to 2^{31} − 1 = 2,147,483,647.

-On some processors like graphics processing units (GPUs) and digital signal processors (DSPs) which support saturation arithmetic, overflowed results would be clamped, i.e. set to the minimum value in the representable range if the result is below the minimum and set to the maximum value in the representable range if the result is above the maximum, rather than wrapped around.
+Integer overflow results in a stored value which is different from the mathematical value indicated by the operation which was performed.
+Most commonly, the resulting bit-pattern is the same as if the operation was performed modulo 2^{W}, where W is the word size in bits.
+The operation also sets or unsets one or more flags that indicate whether overflow has occurred.
+On some processors like graphics processing units (GPUs) and digital signal processors (DSPs) which support saturation arithmetic, overflowed results may be clamped, i.e. set to the minimum value in the representable range if the result is below the minimum and set to the maximum value in the representable range if the result is above the maximum.

-An overflow condition may give results leading to unintended behavior.
-In particular, if the possibility has not been anticipated, overflow can compromise a program's reliability and security.
+If it is not anticipated by the programmer, integer overflow can negatively impact a program's reliability and security.

-For some applications, such as timers and clocks, wrapping on overflow can be desirable.
-The C11 standard states that for unsigned integers, modulo wrapping is the defined behavior and the term overflow never applies: "a computation involving unsigned operands can never overflow."